christophuv/PeakBotMRM/documentation/help.md

 Example: To search for all files containing the substring _Cal, the filter must be 'samp:_Cal'

 ##### Filter substance by regression results
 To filter for regression results on individual substances, the filter must start with the string 'sub:'.
 Then, a variable python-valid boolean statement must be specified.
-Here, the variables R2 (None or float), points (None or integer), and type ('Targer', 'ISTD') are available.
+Here, the variables R2 (None or float), points (None or integer), name (None or str), and type ('Targer', 'ISTD') are available.
 Example: To search for all regression results of targets that have a R2 value lower than 0.75 or use less than 4 points for the calibration curve, the filter must be 'sub: type == 'Target' and (R2 < 0.75 or points < 4)

 ### Save results